 Jamestown was not the first successful permanent European settlement in what would become the United States; that distinction belongs to St. Augustine, in Florida, which was founded by the Spanish in 1565.

 At the beginning of the 17th century, England was lagging behind other nations when it came to colonization in the Americas.
 Spain controlled a vast empire in the New World that included much of South and Central America, Mexico, part of the Caribbean and a settlement in Florida.
 The Spanish were also moving into what is considered the American Southwest.

 Also by this time, the French were exploring Canada's northeast and, in time, would establish a highly profitable fur trade in the region.

-In addition to the Roanoke colonists, other European adventurers had sailed along the east coast of North America, some of whom ended up living with the aboriginal people they encountered.
+In addition to the Roanoke colonists, other European adventurers had sailed along the eastern coast of North America, some of whom ended up living with the native people they encountered, Kupperman wrote.

 Disastrous early years